SNAP Benefits in Arizona: How to Apply and Qualify

 In-Person Application

-If you prefer face-to-face assistance, you can apply in person.
-Staff at a local DES office can help answer your questions and guide you through the application form during business hours.
+If you prefer face-to-face assistance, you can apply at a local DES office.
+Staff can help you with the application and answer any questions you may have during your visit.

 Mail-In Application

-You can download the application form from the Arizona DES website or request one from a local office.
-After filling it out completely, mail it to the address specified on the form.
+First, download the application form from the Arizona DES website.
+After you fill it out completely, mail it to the address listed on the form or the DES website.

 How to Contact EBT Customer Service in Arizona